-The health and recreation program is designed to provide structured and unstructured recreational activities that contribute to the development of members of the college and seminary community.
-All are encouraged to participate in activities suited to personal interests.
+The Health and Recreation Center exists to provide exercise and recreational activities that contribute to the development of members of the college and seminary community.
+All are encouraged to participate in the activities suited to personal interests.
+Intramural programs include basketball, volleyball, flag football, pingpong, ultimate Frisbee, corn hole, racquetball, and billiards.
+Exercise programs include various aerobics and weight lifting classes.